 Commenting on the organization he now leads, Mr. Pack added, “The Restored Church of God’s materials address the concerns of the average man and woman, without soliciting funds, proselytizing or involvement in politics.
 All literature and programs are offered free of charge and in the public interest, and we offer more materials on prophecy—the truth of it!—than any other organization on earth.”

-Headquartered in Wadsworth, Ohio, The Restored Church of God announces the unknown, but ultimate message of hope to all nations.
-The Church, which has congregations in over 50 countries spanning six continents, freely distributes millions of books, booklets and articles across the globe in eight languages, and has the world’s most extensive biblically based websites: rcg.org, realtruth.org and worldtocome.org.
+With its Headquarters in Wadsworth, Ohio, The Restored Church of God announces the unknown, but ultimate message of hope to all nations.
+The Church, which has congregations in over 60 countries spanning six continents, freely distributes many millions of books, booklets and articles across the globe annually—many of which are available in 11 languages—and has the world’s most extensive biblically based websites: rcg.org, realtruth.org and worldtocome.org.